About the First Rope Drawings

 I chose imagery of knotted or twisted rope to help me describe the felt but unexpressed visceral world of the mind/body.
 These surrogate “bodies” seemed fitting metaphors for the tension, frayed nerves and entanglements that we inevitably experience as human beings.
 Use of distortion and exaggerated scale help evoke less pedestrian associations with my subject while enticing viewers to linger with the sensual qualities of surface and medium.

-This series began with the chance discovery of an abandoned ship’s hawser (a rope used in mooring or towing a ship) during one of my early trips to New Bedford, Massachusetts.
+This series began in 2006 with the chance discovery of an abandoned ship’s hawser (a rope used in mooring or towing a ship) during one of my early trips to New Bedford, Massachusetts.
 The rope’s heft and tattered state immediately suggested an exciting series of drawing investigations.
 Each drawing in the Hawser Series derives from that single piece of Korean War era rope.
+The series encompasses twelve drawings and was completed in the fall of 2010.

 In this everything digital era why would I persist in working in the ancient medium of charcoal on paper?